seejohnrun/seejohnrun.github.io/_posts/2012-01-20-kim-dotcom-and-megaupload.markdown

 ---
 <div>

-I m on a bus on my way down to Atlantic City now for Kate s birthday, and hacking on some open source.
+I m on a bus on my way down to Atlantic City now for Kate's birthday, and hacking on some open source.

 This whole <a href="http://tvnz.co.nz/national-news/police-complete-megaupload-mansion-search-4695303">megaupload</a> thing has just blown my mind today.
 A 37-year-old named  Kim Dotcom  locking himself in a safe room after a raid on his $30 million mansion in New Zealand.
 WHAT?!?